chas-academy/u11-fullstack-js-axelra82/README.md

 **NOTE** To assign a user admin privileges change the `role` field in that user document to `roles/administrator`.

+### Algolia

+You will now need to set up a free account on [algolia.com](https://www.algolia.com) (If you want to know more about the pricing you can find that [here](https://www.algolia.com/pricing/)).
+This will act as your firebase search index and allow an instant search of the indexed collections from firebase.
+For this project we are only using the `users` collection as index.

+**NOTE** _While the Algolia service is free, you are limited to 10k search requests/month.
+Keep in mind that the current way the "username search" works in the app is reactive, i.e. everytime you press a key in the searchbox it will query that index on algolia.
+Så 10k searches can go by quickly if you do a lot of search-testing.
+In a real world environment, a "search" button would be more appropriate (or something else), to make sure that a index search is only performed on user request._

+Once you're account is created you will need to set upp your index (indices).
+Name your index `instant_search`.
+Now you'll need to get the app ID and API keys.
+They can be found in the left menu in `API Keys`.

+Update your two (2) `REACT_APP_ALGOLIA_` values `[YOUR-ALGOLIA-APP-ID]` with the `Application ID`, and `[YOUR-ALGOLIA-API-SEARCH-KEY]` with the `Search-Only API Key`.

+Finally you will have to add the `Admin API Key` to your firebase functions config file using the firebase CLI.
+This adds them as environment variables in your firebase functions, which are used to sync adding, updating and deleting documents in firebase with your algolia indices.
+Replace placeholders with your own values.

+Run `firebase functions:config:set algolia.appid="YOUR-ALGOLIA-APP-ID" algolia.apikey="YOUR-ALGOLIA-API-ADMIN-KEY"`

+## Installation

+Run `firebase deploy --only functions` to deploy your firebase cloud functions.

 Run `npm i` from your project root folder to install all dependencies and then `npm run start` to initiate the project on localhost:3000

+If everything looks good on the local environment you can do a build of the project and then run `firebase deploy --only hosting` to see it online from your firebase hosting.

 ## API